puniverse/comsat/docs/index.md

 ~~~ java
 {% include_snippet app ./comsat-dropwizard/src/test/java/co/paralleluniverse/fibers/dropwizard/MyDropwizardApp.java %}
 ~~~
-Instead of extending the regular `io.dropwizard.Application` class, you should extend the comsat's `FiberApplication`.
+Instead of extending the regular `io.dropwizard.Application` class, you should extend the Comsat's `FiberApplication`.
 Your regular `run` function should be slightly changed to be called `fiberRun`.
 The creation of httpClient should be done using the `FiberHttpClientBuilder` class and the creation of `jdbi` should be done using the `FiberDBIFactory` class.

 ## Web Actors